swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

-When Swift was enhanced to add support for "library evolution" mode (henceforth called "resilient" mode), the Swift project had to make a number of changes to support a movable scale between "maximally evolveable" and "maximally performant".
+When Swift was enhanced to add support for "library evolution" mode (henceforth called "resilient" mode), the Swift project had to make a number of changes to support a movable scale between "maximally evolvable" and "maximally performant".
 This is because it is necessary for an ABI stable library to be able to add new features and API surface without breaking pre-existing compiled binaries.
 While by-and-large this was done without introducing feature